-We work closely with in-house counsel as an extension of their own legal teams, building on our industry and sector knowledge and our own in-house experience to get to grips quickly with our client’s individual businesses.
-We try to work like you do: providing pragmatic advice balancing risk management against the need to keep the wheels of the business turning.
+I work closely with in-house counsel as an extension of their own legal teams, building on my industry and sector knowledge and in-house experience to get to grips quickly with my clients’ individual businesses.
+I try to work like you do: providing pragmatic advice balancing risk management against the need to keep the wheels of the business turning.

-You’ll see that while we can offer expertise comparable to a boutique law firm and are happy to support large, business-critical projects, we’re also happy to take on a “no job too small” approach to overflow work.
-Our in-house clients tell us that a significant challenge is dealing with the regular influx of day-to-day contracts in a cost-effective way.
-We offer both exceptionally competitive rates, and the confidence and experience to deal efficiently with low-risk matters without “over-lawyering” the job.
+You’ll see that while I can offer expertise comparable to a boutique law firm and am happy to support large, business-critical projects, I’m also happy to take on a “no job too small” approach to overflow work.
+My in-house clients tell me that a significant challenge is dealing with the regular influx of day-to-day contracts in a cost-effective way.
+I offer both competitive rates, and the confidence and experience to deal efficiently with low-risk matters without “over-lawyering” the job.